 How do I start an online directory business?

-I need information regarding starting a directory website
+I need information regarding starting a directory website.
+Does anyone have any advice they can share?

 There are several ways - One it to purchase cloud base directory software.
 Often it's hosted on third party servers, or you can buy scripts to create a directory from scratch, or you can go with Wordpress and purchase third party 'plug ins'